aws-samples/amazon-sagemaker-secure-mlops/README.md

 S3 VPC endpoint policy allows access only to the specified S3 project buckets with data, models and CI/CD pipeline artifacts, SageMaker-owned S3 bucket and S3 objects which are used for product provisioning.

 #### Detective
 _Not implemented in this version_

 #### Responsive
 _Not implemented in this version_

 # MLOps projects
-This solution delivers two MLOps project as SageMaker project templates:
+This solution delivers two MLOps projects as SageMaker project templates:
 - Model build, train, validate pipeline
 - Multi-account model deploy pipeline

-These project are fully functional examples which are integrated with exising multi-layer security controls such as VPC, subnets, security groups, AWS account boundaries, and the dedicated IAM execution roles.
+These projects are fully functional examples which are integrated with exising multi-layer security controls such as VPC, subnets, security groups, AWS account boundaries, and the dedicated IAM execution roles.

 ## MLOps project template to build, train, validate the model
 The solution is based on the [SageMaker project template](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html) for model building, training, and deployment.
 You can find in-depth review of this MLOps project in the blog post [Building, automating, managing, and scaling ML workflows using Amazon SageMaker Pipelines](https://aws.amazon.com/blogs/machine-learning/building-automating-managing-and-scaling-ml-workflows-using-amazon-sagemaker-pipelines/) on the [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/).